Turnover Costly For Panthers In Season-Opening Loss

 SHENANDOAH – Page County's season did not start the way it had hoped.

-The Panthers turned the ball over six times and fell in a 49-15 loss to Central in Bull Run District football action on Friday.
+The Panthers turned the ball over five times and fell in a 49-15 loss to Central in Bull Run District football action on Friday.

 "Give credit to Central," Page County coach Joey Soltis said.
 "They made big plays and got turnovers, and those are two of the biggest determining factors in winning a football game.
 So give credit to them."